CNMAT/CNMAT-Externs/readme.md

 5. Finally, rename the folder to `fftw`

-*Note: starting with Xcode 10, the standard Mac command-line tools no longer support 32bit (i386) processors, so you may need to remove  `-arch i386` from the configuration flags above if you want to build a 64bit only version with Xcode 10.*
+*Note: starting with Xcode 10, the standard Mac command-line tools no longer support 32bit (i386) processors, so we have removed `-arch i386` from the configuration flags above.*

 ### 3. GSL

 Download GSL [here](http://gnu.mirror.constant.com/gsl/).
 Find the package you're interested in (latest stable release), and extract the package into our folder.

-Configuring GSL is the same situation as FFTW:  configure for both i386 and x86_64:
+Configuring GSL is the same situation as FFTW:  configure for both arm64 and x86_64:

 1. `./configure CC="gcc -arch arm64 -arch x86_64" CPP="gcc -E" CXXCPP="g++ -E"`